Search Close

 Our team provide a professional, effective and efficient service with the quickest possible turnaround times for consignments of imported foods and products of animal origin.

-Founded in 1899, Suffolk Coastal Port Health Authority is the largest in the UK.
+Founded in 1899, Suffolk Coastal Port Health Authority is the largest Port Health Authority in the UK.

-Its growth is in part due to the size of Felixstowe port.
-Because the port can accommodate the largest vessels, most of the Far East trade uses docks here, and much of our import control work is focussed on food and feed from countries in that region.
+Its scale reflects the size of the Port of Felixstowe, which can accommodate the world’s largest vessels.
+As a result, much of the UK’s Far East trade passes through its docks, and a significant proportion of our import control work focuses on food and feed from that region.

 The Port Health Authority maintains controls at ports and aboard vessels carrying passengers and freight to protect the public and environmental health.